Major Work Activity C – Installs air and material handling systems

 meet with commissioning agent throughout project |

-meetings with the commissioning agent are held throughout the project to verify work completed so far |
+meetings with commissioning agent are held throughout project to verify work completed so far |

 provide documentation to commissioning agent |

-documentation is provided to commissioning agent according to job specifications |
+documentation is provided to commissioning agent according to project specifications |

 perform walk-around with commissioning agent |